VinceEmond/family-tree/README.md

 ### Todos

+- [ ] Find a way to change which node the tree starts centered on
 - [ ] Add fields
 - [ ] Add "Last updated" field to help establish confidence in data accuary
 - [x] Change "About" to "Bio"
 - [x] Format current city + country based on seperate values (remove hard code for country)
-- [ ] Find a way to leverage existing exported data from EchoFamily
+- [x] Find a way to leverage existing exported data from EchoFamily